-With the best essential oil diffusers of 2023, you can change the entire feeling of your living space and completely transform your mood.
-The power of scent as a stimulus is well-documented, and the right choice of the best essential oils (opens in new tab) can help you feel calm and relaxed, or it can wake you up and help you feel focused.
+The best essential oil diffusers can change the entire feeling of your living space and completely transform your mood.
+The power of scent as a stimulus is well-documented, and the right choice of the best essential oils can help you feel calm and relaxed, or can wake you up and help you feel focused.

 While you might worry that essential oil diffusers could make the atmosphere worse in your home by heating oils and releasing toxins into the air, essential oil diffusers mostly work using ultrasonic technology to generate fragrance in a clean way with no fuss or mess.
 Some diffusers go further than merely releasing scents and throw light and sound into the mix for a thoroughly immersive healing effect.

 If you're less bothered about scents and merely want to get some moisture into the air, our best humidifier guide can sort you out, while if it's less moisture you're after, look instead at our roundup of the best dehumidifiers.
 Otherwise, read on to discover our top picks for the best essential oil diffusers right now.